R for Biochemists @UAM

 1.2 Too many packages

 As there are a lot of packages sometimes it takes some time to test different packages for the same analysis.
 Also, some packages become obsolete with a new R or RStudio version.
-Thus, is also a good habit to uninstall packages, with the function remove.packages()
+Thus, is also a good habit to uninstall packages, with the function remove.packages().

 Sometimes, you can come into two different namesake functions from independent packages.
 Also, to reduce the memory load you may want to use a function without loading the package.
-In those cases, as in the examples below, there is a trick to call a specific function, the prefix package::
+In those cases, as in the examples below, there is a trick to call a specific function, the prefix package::.
+However, it should be noted that in some packages the syntax is complex and you need to call more than one function to actually use a major function.

 # package getwiki